 - Permanent disability

-If the driver is criminally negligent or drunk, you may be eligible for additional compensation, known as punitive damages, meant to punish the defendant for their actions.
+If the driver is criminally negligent or drunk, you may be eligible for additional compensation.
+The money awarded in these cases is known as punitive damages, meant to punish the defendant for their actions.
+A pedestrian accident attorney can advise you about whether or not punitive damages are likely to be awarded in your case.

 Damages Available After a Fatal Pedestrian Accident